What we do

 Our team, serving as scientific collaborators, review and write the bioinformatics analysis section of the manuscript of interest and provide the relevant interpretation of the data models as they relate to the conclusions presented in the given manuscript.

-In order to provide data warehousing and computing resources access for CCSG investigators for storing, managing, analyzing and sharing omics data and other types of data, the Bioinformatics Shared Resource contributes to the development of the underlying informatics infrastructure in close collaboration with the IT department.
-Members of our staff serve on the IT Advisory Board and make recommendations on key data management and computer system infrastructure.
-It is critical that they be involved in decisions to ensure the right data in the correct format flows into the appropriate data repositories.
+We contribute to the development of the underlying informatics infrastructure in close collaboration with the IT department in order to provide CCSG investigators with access to data warehousing and computing resources for storing, managing, analyzing and sharing omics data and other types of data.
+Members of our staff serve on the IT Advisory Board, where they make recommendations on key data management and computer system infrastructure.
+It is critical that they participate in decision making in order to ensure the right data in the correct format flows into the appropriate data repositories.

 The Bioinformatics Shared Resource team develops customized bioinformatics tools, interactive web applications and underlying back-end databases, as necessary, when existing products are unavailable or do not meet the customized needs of CCSG investigators relative to answering specific study objectives.
 Whenever possible, we make these tools available to the broader cancer research community.